 Hyaluronic Acid injections are becoming increasingly popular for individuals with joint pain.
-The benefit of Hyaluronic Acid injection is that it has less harmful effects than cortisone to joint surfaces and tendons, and symptom relief can last a lot longer.
+The benefit of Hyaluronic Acid injection is that it has less harmful effects than cortisone to joint surfaces and tendons and symptom relief can last a lot longer.
 This is important for individuals experiencing pain in a joint that is not responding to conservative treatment.
-A Hyaluronic acid injection is a quick and simple procedure, that can also be repeated without long term detrimental effects to a joint like cortisone injection can have.
+A Hyaluronic acid injection is a quick and simple procedure that can be repeated without long term detrimental effects to a joint like a cortisone injection can have.

 So what is it?

 Hyaluronic Acid (HA) is a Gel like substance that is naturally present throughout the human body.
 It is present in the body wherever moisture is stored or lubrication between layers of tissue is required to eliminate friction.
 Its role is to retain water and keep tissues moist and well lubricated.
 The skin is made up of up to 55% of Hyaluronic Acid.
 It is also a natural part of the fluid that lubricates your joints.